Skip to content

 - File Size: 2010 MB

-To read all data out:
+To read all data:

 >>> all_digi = reader.arrays()